November event highlights

-Here’s a selection of November events.
-For a full search, visit the events calendar.
+Here’s a selection of November events in Portland.
+For more, search the events calendar.

 After nine years, Portland’s premiere literary festival experienced a renaissance.
-Now a one-day event, Wordstock is the largest celebration of literature and literacy in the Pacific Northwest.
+Now a one-day event, Portland Book Festival (formerly “Wordstock”) is the largest celebration of literature and literacy in the Pacific Northwest.
 It includes an extensive book fair, large-scale events, smaller panels, on-stage conversations and readings, all held at the Portland Art Museum.

 Holiday tree lighting